lnaglecocco/VanVleckCalculator/README.md

 Van Vleck defined a set of six modes based on the symmetry of the octahedra.
 These are labelled Q<sub>1</sub> to Q<sub>6</sub>, where Q<sub>2</sub> and <sub>3</sub> are the modes sensitive to [Jahn-Teller distortion](https://en.wikipedia.org/wiki/Jahn%E2%80%93Teller_effect), and Q<sub>4</sub> to Q<sub>6</sub> are angular shear modes.
 To calculate these modes in the way van Vleck proposed in his original paper requires a Cartesian basis with the origin as the centre of the octahedron and the core-ligand bonds along the axes of the basis.
 Determination of the basis is complicated when there is angular distortion, as there is no way to orient the octahedron in the basis such that all core-ligand bonds are along axes.
 VanVleckCalculator is a tool to overcome this challenge and calculate the van Vleck distortion modes of an octahedron by rotating the octahedron to minimise the deviation of each ligand from the axes.

-In addition to the van Vleck modes, this same rotation algorithm is used to calculate the angular shear, anti-shear, and angular shear fraction defined in the method paper accompanying this code package (under review).
+In addition to the van Vleck modes, this same rotation algorithm is used to calculate the angular shear, anti-shear, and angular shear fraction defined in the method paper accompanying this code package, [L. A. V. Nagle-Cocco and S. E. Dutton, _Journal of Applied Crystallography_ (2024), 57, 1.](https://scripts.iucr.org/cgi-bin/paper?S1600576723009925)

-For details on the application and interpretation of the modes, we refer the reader to the method paper accompanying this code package (under review) and the literature.
+For details on the application and interpretation of the modes, we refer the reader to the method paper accompanying this code package ([L. A. V. Nagle-Cocco and S. E. Dutton, _Journal of Applied Crystallography_ (2024), 57, 1.](https://scripts.iucr.org/cgi-bin/paper?S1600576723009925)) and the literature.
 This section will explain the details of how the algorithm works.

 ##### 2.3.2 Origin fixing